ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 There is a detailed description of the `pre-commit` output and the  configured checks and update process on the [code quality assurance page](./code_qa_and_typing.md).
-Briefly, we use `pre-commit` to catch inconsistent formatting and variable typing and to run the widely-used `flake8` code checking suite.
+Briefly, the main elements are to use `pre-commit` to run code quality and formatting checks using the `ruff` tool and static typing using `mypy`.

 The `pre-commit` tool is installed by the `poetry install` step above, so you now need to install the `virtual_ecosystem` configuration for `pre-commit` and run the tool to